Birational superrigidity and K-stability of Fano complete intersections of index one (with an appendix written jointly with Charlie Stibitz): Introduction

 Indeed, one can usually further weaken the assumption on the dimension $n$ for each fixed codimension $r$.
 For example, when $r=2$, we find $n\ge 12$ is enough.

 The fact that the same varieties are involved in both statements is not a mere coincidence and it is actually conjectured \cite{oo-slope-stability,alpha-of-rigid-3fold} that birationally rigid Fano varieties are always K-stable.
-While this conjecture is still open, a weaker statement is known:
+Although this conjecture is still open, a weaker statement is known.

-\begin{thm} \cite{rigid-imply-stable} Let $X$ be a $\bQ$-Fano variety of Picard number $1$.
+\begin{thm}[\cite{rigid-imply-stable}] Let $X$ be a $\bQ$-Fano variety of Picard number $1$.
 If $X$ is birationally superrigid and $\lct(X;D)\ge \frac{1}{2}$ $($resp. $>\frac{1}{2})$ for every effective divisor $D\sim_\bQ -K_X$, then $X$ is K-semistable $($resp.
 K-stable$)$. \end{thm}

 This already provides the passage from birational superrigidity to K-stability in many cases, although it does not apply directly to the complete intersection of a quadric and a cubic in $\bP^5$.
-To treat this last case, we interpolate Theorem \ref{thm:superrigidity implies K-stability} with Tian's criterion (Theorem \ref{thm:Tian's criterion}) and further propose the following criterion of K-stability that relates it to some ``weighted" version of birational superrigidity (we refer to \S \ref{sec:prelim-rigidity} for the definition of movable boundary in the statement):
+Indeed, these Fano threefolds are never birationally superrigid and only the general ones are known to be birationally rigid \cite{IP-quadric-cubic}.
+To verify their K-stability, we interpolate Theorem \ref{thm:superrigidity implies K-stability} with Tian's criterion (Theorem \ref{thm:Tian's criterion}) and further propose the following criterion of K-stability that relates it to some ``weighted" version of birational superrigidity (here a movable boundary is defined as an expression of the form $a\cM$ where $a\in\bQ$ and $\cM$ is a movable linear system; we refer to Section \ref{sec:prelim-rigidity} for more details.)

 \begin{thm} Let $X$ be a $\bQ$-Fano variety of Picard number $1$ and dimension $n$.
-Assume that for every effective divisor $D\sim_\bQ -K_X$ and every movable boundary $M\sim_\bQ -K_X$, the pair $(X,\frac{1}{n+1}D+\frac{n-1}{n+1}M)$ is log canonical $($resp. klt$)$, then $X$ is K-semistable $($resp.
+Assume that for every effective divisor $D\sim_\bQ -K_X$ and every movable boundary $M\sim_\bQ -K_X$, the pair $(X,\frac{1}{n+1}D+\frac{n-1}{n+1}M)$ is log canonical $($resp. klt$)$.
+Then $X$ is K-semistable $($resp.
 K-stable$)$. \end{thm}

 Since $\frac{1}{n+1}D+\frac{n-1}{n+1}M \sim_\bQ -\frac{n}{n+1}K_X$, the assumption above is automatically implied by those of Theorem \ref{thm:Tian's criterion}.
 However, our assumption seems easier to satisfy as movable boundaries on a Fano variety usually have mild singularities and the most singular divisor $D$ only gets the weight $\frac{1}{n+1}$ (as opposed to $\frac{n}{n+1}$ in Theorem \ref{thm:Tian's criterion}) in our criterion.
 In particular, if $X$ is birationally superrigid and hence $(X,M)$ has canonical singularities for every movable boundary $M\sim_\bQ -K_X$, then as $\frac{1}{n+1}D+\frac{n-1}{n+1}M$ is a convex combination of $\frac{1}{2}D$ and $M$, we recover Theorem \ref{thm:superrigidity implies K-stability} as a corollary.